In the realm of environmental projects, the right machinery isn't merely a matter of convenience.…

 Developing a mine below groundwater level can also present operational challenges, which dewatering can address.
 Mine dewatering means employing groundwater control techniques like in-pit pumping, perimeter dewatering wells to intercept lateral groundwater flow into the pit and to lower groundwater levels and cut-off walls (slurry walls that hold groundwater back from deposits).
 Mine dewatering can help by:

-- Reducing haulage costs (dry ore and waste rock weigh less when they’re dry);
+- Reducing haulage costs (dry ore and waste rock weigh less when they’re dry), and

 - Improving slope stability and safety (lower groundwater levels allow steeper slope angles to be used).